koolskateguy89/styleshow/feedback_form.md

 Yes

 If you edited the gradle file, please give a short description of the changes.
-Added libraries, fixed dependency conflicts.
+Added libraries, fixed dependency conflicts, enable view & data binding.

 Use at most 100 characters to describe the kind of app you implemented (e.g., "todo list" or "fitness tracker").
 Social media app for shoes.